-On June 5, 2011, some 180 employees and family members representing the entire ZEON Takaoka Group, not just those from the Takaoka Plant, took part in the Himi Waterfront Cleanup organized by a local environmental organization.
-In July as well, about 180 members of the Group took part in the Fushiki-Kokubu Waterfront Cleanup organized by the Takaoka-Fushiki Beautification Volunteer Group and put their hearts into cleaning up the beach.
+On June 10, 2012, some 200 employees and family members, representing not just the Takaoka Plant but the entire ZEON Takaoka Group, took part in the Himi Coastal Cleanup organized by a local environmental organization.
+Also, on July 1, about 200 members of the Group took part in the Fushiki-Kokubu Coastal Cleanup organized by the Takaoka-Fushiki Beautification Volunteer Group and made a dedicated effort to clean up the beach.